 CDT — Central Daylight Time

-See where CDT (UTC-5) is used, how it relates to CST during daylight saving time, and convert CDT to other time zones.
+See what Central Daylight Time means, where it is used, when DST applies, and how to convert CDT to other time zones.

-CDT stands for Central Daylight Time and uses UTC-5.
-It is observed during daylight saving time in parts of Canada, Cuba, Mexico, and the United States.
+CDT stands for Central Daylight Time and has an offset of UTC-5.
+It is used during daylight saving time in parts of Canada, Cuba, Mexico, and the United States.

-CDT is the daylight saving counterpart to CST, shifting one hour ahead from UTC-6 to UTC-5.
-This page helps track when regions switch automatically for DST.
+Central Daylight Time is the daylight saving counterpart to CST, shifting one hour ahead from Central Standard Time.
+This page helps clarify when CDT applies and how it relates to seasonal clock changes.

 How to Convert CDT to Other Time Zones